simoncblyth/opticks/notes/issues/inst_transforms_XYZ_flips_discrepancy.rst

 Hmm : given that GGeo has not long to live better to get the transform stack from Geant4 model ?
 ---------------------------------------------------------------------------------------------------

+BUT that is almost what stree is doing, so will probably not help.

+* contrast the simple stree transform approach with the GGeo/GNode approach and add what is needed to allow easy access to stack ?

+* HMM: howabout debug discrepancy by populating an stree from X4PhysicalVolume::convertNode analogously to U4Tree::convertNodes_r